 Social media users know when they are part of a catch-all scheme.
 Therefore, social media ads can’t just be about blasting new pictures and quotes; they need to be about meeting these users exactly where they want to be met.
 They want you to take the time to appeal to their affinities.
 They want to see that you put in the effort.

 So, when you sit down and configure your social media recruiting plan, here’s what should be at the center of your top of the funnel approach:

 Paint a Better Future: Everyone wants to envision a bigger, brighter future.
 Create a vision for your ideal recruit that helps them to truly see where they could be 5, 10, or 20-years from now.
 Paint the picture for them.

 Play to Affinities: Create content that is related to the most common affinity of your ideal candidate.

-Start Broad: With top of the funnel, you don’t want to segment out would-be recruits too early.
+Start Broad: With the top of the funnel, you don’t want to segment out would-be recruits too early.
 Stick to more relatable topics, like changing their world forever, making more money, or having more freedom.

 Introduce New Concepts: Subtly introduce a new idea or concept that your recruit might not have considered… like going back to school.

 It’s your job to be the storyteller.
 Make sure your ideal candidate is the protagonist of the story, with a happy ending that shows them the future they could have.
 Recruiting candidates for trade and secondary schools doesn’t have to be mundane; the more imaginative, the better!